rsksmart/rsk-react-webpack-box/README.md

 #### Customizing create-react-app default options

-This app uses [customize-cra](https://github.com/arackaf/customize-cra) in order to customize webpack, babel and all default `create-react-app` options.
+This app/ uses [customize-cra](https://github.com/arackaf/customize-cra) in order to customize webpack, babel and all default `create-react-app` options.

 You can customize it at `app/config-overrides.js`.

 #### Code format with Prettier

-This app commes with [Prettier](https://prettier.io/) for handling code format.
-You can format the app/ runing
+This project is integrated with [Prettier](https://prettier.io/) for handling code format.
+You can format the `app/` runing

 ```bash
 # At app folder (I.E '../resk-react-webpack-box/app')